Kong/developer.konghq.com/app/_how-tos/add-rate-limiting-to-a-service-with-kong-gateway.md

 ## 1. Enable rate limiting

-Enable the [Rate Limiting plugin](/plugins/rate-limiting/) for the service.
+Enable the [Rate Limiting plugin](/plugins/rate-limiting/) for the Service.
 In this example, the limit is 5 requests per second and 1000 requests per hour.

 {% entity_examples %}